France, Laurel and Eline

 Monolithic Church of Saint-Jean of Aubeterre

-While traveling the Dordogne, we visit this beautiful cave.
+While traveling the Dordogne, we visit this cave/church.

 The Church of Saint-Jean contains the tomb of François d'Esparbes de Lussan, Marshal of Aubeterre, and Hippolyte Bouchard which is registered as a historical object.

 a holy town and an important place for pilgrims